CapriG/Gentoo-Automation/README.md

 Deploy.pl:

 Automates deployment of Diskless Gentoo Terminals.
-(3 Seconds Per Terminal, can deploy hundreds if not thousands of machines)
+(3 Seconds Per Terminal, can deploy hundreds if not thousands of machines automatically)

-Can be used after creating initial Terminal after completing Gentoo Diskless Tutorial from Official Gentoo Wiki.
+Can be used after creating initial Terminal following completion of the Gentoo Diskless Tutorial from Official Gentoo Wiki.

-Simply compress the Terminal Filesystem to 0.tar and set parameters in the header of the script.
+Compress the Terminal Filesystem Build to 0.tar and set parameters in the header of the script.

 Hardware Terminals need only be given a DHCP Reservation and PXE Boot Config in BIOS.